 Meet the Committee

-The management committee comprises of ten members who, excluding the administrator and magazine editor, volunteer their time in order to run the BVMA.
+The management committee comprises of twelve members who, excluding the administrator and magazine editor, volunteer their time in order to run the BVMA.

 Members are co-opted onto the committee through the year and voted in at the AGM.
 From time to time there are vacancies in the committee, and we are always looking to find people with new ideas to grow the association and take it forward.
 If you can see yourself on the committee in the future, please make yourself known to us.